 their families and friends and driven away, plus having refused umpteen offers from the assembled airport taxis, shoeshine boys and assorted merchants ..
 I was still waiting.

 Arriving at the Hotel Mande welcomed by the same reception personnel who were there during my stay the previous year, I naively asked which room did they have reserved for me .. only to be met with blank looks and a degree of consternation.
 Despite me producing copies of confirmation faxes from both tourist agencies in Dakar and Bamako, they had absolutely no knowledge of it.

 However and luckily for me, they kindly and quickly found me a room with all the comforts of home including A/C - TV and eventually .. after getting in touch with Odyssey Tour's contact in Bamako ..

 generously allowing me the discount which I thought had already been arranged.
 Confirming my previously held opinion that the Hotel Mande is THE place to stay in Bamako.

 Click the picture above, which is the view from the restaurant terrace over the Niger river showing the

 airport tower ..
-14 km away at the top left .. to see Hotel Mande pictures and a previous description.
+14 km away at the top left .. to open a new page and see Hotel Mande pictures from previous descriptions in The Mali Trip account.
+Close that page and come back to this page.

 The first person I remembered meeting previously and who warmly greeted me, was Mr Barry ...